haimiee/toDoList/README.md

 # To-Do List App

 ## Overview
+This is a personal project that started off as practice for object oriented programming using classes.
-This is a serverless To-Do List application using AWS Lambda and PostgreSQL.
+It then transformed into a serverless To-Do List application using AWS Lambda and PostgreSQL.
 It allows users to:
 - View tasks
 - Add tasks
 - Remove tasks